 To cope with a landing of fish comprising of multiple species from multiple areas the attributes species and area differ slightly from usage in other tables within market, or indeed other databases.
 Normally their attributes are 3 and 4 character fields respectively.
-This table, however, stores them as 9 and 12 character fields respectively.
-The table has been structured this way to allow at the most three combinations of species and/or area for any one landing.
+This table, however, stores them as 36 and 12 character fields respectively.
+The table has been structured this way to allow at the most twelve combinations of species and three combinations of area for any one landing.
 For example, consider an individual landing with the following species/area combinations: